MoiraLampe/MoiraLampe.github.io/md_files/fungi.md

 ## Mathematical Modeling of Filamentous Fungi

-**Project description:** From March 2022 to March 2023, I collaborated with Dr. Claire Guerrier and Prof. Dr. Yves D’Angelo during an internship at the [Jean Alexandre Dieudonne Mathematics Laboratory](https://math.univ-cotedazur.fr/) in Nice, France.
-My project, was part of the larger [DREAMS](http://www.dyco.fr/index.php/DREAMS) initiative, focused on exploring the biological properties of the filamentous fungus Podospora Anserina.
-My goal was to understand its growth factors and create a mathematical model to replicate its physiological growth.
-This ongoing project has been taken over by Ph.D. student Nicolas Fricker, ensuring its continued progress.
+**Project description:** From March 2022 to March 2023, I collaborated with Dr. Claire Guerrier and Prof. Dr. Yves D’Angelo during an internship at the [Jean Alexandre Dieudonne Mathematics Laboratory](https://math.univ-cotedazur.fr/) in Nice, France to work on my own project.
+This was part of the larger [DREAMS](http://www.dyco.fr/index.php/DREAMS) initiative, studying the constrained hyphal growth in the filamentous fungus Podospora anserina.
+My goal was to create a mathematical model to better understand its growth factors.
+I should note that this project was conducted in collaboration with the [Laboratoire interdisciplinaire des Energies de Demain](https://b2c.sdv.univ-paris-diderot.fr/), which played a crucial role in executing experiments and collecting experimental data to validate the models developed.
+This ongoing project has been taken over by Ph.D. student Nicolas Fricker in March 2023, ensuring its continued progress.

 ### The story behind this project

-In December 2021, I was gifted the book "Entangled Life" by Merlin Sheldrake.
-As I was reading this, a whole new world opened up in front of me.
-I was so fascinated by the incredible significance of these organisms.
+In December 2021, I was gifted a copy of "Entangled Life" by Merlin Sheldrake, a book that ended up openineng a whole new world in front of me.
+I was so fascinated by the incredible significance of these organisms that live among us in as many as 5 million species but are yet so invisible.

 What left a lasting impression is that fungi play a remarkable role in our environment.
-They coexist with us in various forms and while the iconic image of a mushroom may come to mind, fungi also thrive in less visible but equally crucial networks known as mycelium.
+While the iconic image of a mushroom may come to mind, fungi also thrive in less visible but equally crucial networks known as mycelium.

 <img src="../images/fungil.png?raw=true"/>